Hawaii evacuees leave newly lava-threatened homes on Big Island

 Another 2,000 people have already been evacuated from the Leilani Estates subdivision, an area further west where dozens of homes have been devoured or cut off by rivers of red-hot molten rock streaming over the landscape since May 3.

-Toxic sulfur dioxide gas emitted from the volcanic vents in the ground has created an additional hazard.
+Toxic sulfur dioxide gas emissions have created an additional hazard.
 So too have airborne volcanic glass fibers, called “Pele’s hair,” wispy strands produced by lava fountains and carried aloft by the wind.
-They are named for the volcano fire goddess of Hawaiian myth.

 The lava itself, extruded from about two dozen fissures that opened on the slope of Kilauea’s “eastern rift zone” earlier this month, has also knocked out telephone and power lines and forced the shutdown of a geothermal energy plant.